-1. Understand the dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.
+1. Analyse dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.

-2. Understand spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;
+2. Analyse spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;

-3. Understand manifestations of everyday life in the city;
+3. Evaluate manifestations of everyday life in the city;

-4. Gain knowledge of theoretical approaches with which to examine and evaluate the city and its patterns and problems;
+4. Demonstrate knowledge of theoretical approaches with which to examine and evaluate the city and its patterns and problems;

-5. Posses a range of skills and methods relevant to geographical enquiry and communication, which may be transferable to other subject and employment areas, including the use, manipulation and computer mapping of census data; the interpretation of subjective data sources, and the presentation of material, including report writing, critical evaluation and analysis and synthesis.
+5. Demonstrate a range of skills and methods relevant to geographical enquiry and communication, which may be transferable to other subject and employment areas;

 Place and Place Management